jjmr007/HELP_ZERO_VERIFICATIONS/README.md

  access_key: YourSuperSecretTenderlyAccessKey
 ```
 5. Set the `tenderly` parameters for your username and project in `hardhat.config.js`.
+6. Compile the contracts:
+`$ npx hardhat compile`
-6. ***Don't forget to set the deployer's private key in your*** `.env` ***file!!!***
+7. ***Don't forget to set the deployer's private key in your*** `.env` ***file!!!***
-7. Run the Borrower Operations deployment script:
+8. Run the Borrower Operations deployment script:
-`$npx hardhat run ./scripts/1_deployBowOp.js --network rskSovrynTestnet`
+`$ npx hardhat run ./scripts/1_deployBowOp.js --network rskSovrynTestnet`
-8. Wait for the outcome: it should be: `Contract 0xYXZ...00X verified`
+9. Wait for the outcome: it should be: `Contract 0xYXZ...00X verified`
-9. Run the Trove Manager deployment scripts:
+10. Run the Trove Manager deployment scripts:
-`$npx hardhat run ./scripts/2_deployTrvMng.js --network rskSovrynTestnet`
+`$ npx hardhat run ./scripts/2_deployTrvMng.js --network rskSovrynTestnet`
-10. Wait for the outcome: it should be: `Contract 0xYXZ...00X verified`
+11. Wait for the outcome: it should be: `Contract 0xYXZ...00X verified`

 Happy coding!